Code-Institute-Submissions/Arminas19-Project1_Sepresub/README.md

 **Media**
    +  I copy and Pasted some text from the offiaclly EA Fifa 22 website - here is their link: https://www.ea.com/en-gb/games/fifa/fifa-22
-   + All my images where taken from this link: https://www.bing.com/images/search?q=fifa+22&form=HDRSC3&first=1&tsc=ImageHoverTitle. (also used google fonts and icons) - link for that: https://fontawesome.com/v5.15/icons/comments?style=solid
+   + All my images where taken from this link: https://www.bing.com/images/search?q=fifa+22&form=HDRSC3&first=1&tsc=ImageHoverTitle.
+   + I also used google fonts and icons - link for that: https://fontawesome.com/v5.15/icons/comments?style=solid